chmouel/blog/content/posts/2022-03-18-vtplug-a-very-dumb-and-tiny-zsh-plugin-manager.md

 it currently only support public github based plugins so effectively add the `https://github.com/` to the repo/owner specified in ZSHZ_PLUGINS variable.

-you then may want to add some configuration of the plugin right after like this, I have those by you may want to have a look at each plugin READMEs to see which settings you may want to set :
+You then may want to add some configuration of the plugin right after, like this, I have those by you may want to have a look at each plugin READMEs to see which settings you may want to set :